katiter/shiny_and_chrome/prestige_slidify_presentation.md

 ---
 ## Variables of Interest

-The user can explore how these factors correlate wht the perceived respectability of an occupation:
+The user can explore how these factors correlate with the perceived respectability of an occupation:

- Gender
+- Gender
- Education
+- Education
- Salary
+- Salary

 ---